fwup-home/fwup/README.md

 fw_create(fwpath)                     | Create a firmware update archive in the specified place on the target (e.g., /tmp/on-reboot.fw) fw_add_local_file(fwpath, name, local_path) | Add the specified local file to a firmware archive as the resource "name"

+# FAQ

+## Where can I find example configurations?

+The [Nerves](https://github.com/nerves-project/nerves-sdk) has examples for the Beaglebone Black, Raspberry Pi, and a couple x86 platforms.
+See the `board` subdirectory in the source tree.

+## How do I include a file in the archive that isn't used by fwup?

+The scenario is that you need to store some metadata or some other information that is useful to another program.
+For example, you'd like to include some documentation or other notes inside the firmware update archive that the destination device can pull out and present on a UI.
+To do this, just add `file-resource` blocks for each file.
+These blocks don't need to be referenced by an `on-resource` block.

+## How do I include the firmware version in the archive?

+If you are using git, you can invoke `fwup` as follows:

+    GITDESCRIBE=`git describe` fwup -c -f myupdate.conf -o out.fw

+Then in `myupdate.conf` add the line:

+    meta-version = "${GITDESCRIBE}"

+On the target device, you can retrieve the version by using `-m`.
+For example:

+    $ fwup -m -i out.fw
+    meta-product = "Awesome product"
+    meta-description = "A description"
+    meta-version = "v0.0.1"
+    meta-author = "Me"
+    meta-platform = "bbb"
+    meta-architecture = "arm"
+    meta-creation-date = "2014-09-07T19:50:57Z"

-# License
+# Licenses

 This utility contains source code with various licenses.
 The bulk of the code is licensed with the Apache 2.0 license which can be found in the `LICENSE` file.

 The SHA-2 code comes from Aaron D. Gifford (http://www.aarongifford.com/) and has the following license: